 With all the confusion and excitement of new student life, we bet you haven’t even had the chance to figure out what you’re supposed to be doing, let alone how you go about achieving it.
 Don’t worry, we’ve got you!

 Welcome to your new student initiation – your checklist for the must-dos and must-sees to make you the very best CQUni student you can be.

 1. Attend Orientation

 No doubt right now you’re trying to get your head around what textbooks to buy, when and where your classes will be or how to use the computer systems, and all while contemplating the next few years of study that wait ahead.
-This is the very reason we host Orientation events – to make sense of it all for you!
+This is the very reason we host Orientation – to make sense of it all for you!
 For Term 1 2021, we are hosting Orientation Our Way.

 2. Join a club or society

-There are a number of clubs, groups and societies here at CQUniversity.
+There are a number of clubs and societies here at CQUniversity.
 From the Engineering Undergraduate Society (EUS), Capricorn Tabletop, CQUni Nutrition Network and so much more, you’re bound to find something you love, and meet like-minded people!
 Start or join a club online or on-campus!
 Contact us at email@example.com to find out more.

 3. Follow us on social media